The 30 Best Questions for an Internal Interview

 - How do you clarify directions when a task is unclear?

-- How have you provided clarification on your specifications when your coworkers have asked for it?
+- Explain what you did when you had to clarify your specifications when your coworkers asked for further information.

 - Can you describe how you’ve solved a communication issue with a team member?